influxdata/helm-charts/charts/influxdb3-enterprise/README.md

     value: "custom-value"
 ```

 Use component-specific `extraEnv` to target only one component.
-Component-specific entries are rendered after top-level `extraEnv`, so a component entry with the same name is intended to override the global value for that component.
-Avoid duplicate names unless this override is intentional.
+Component-specific entries override top-level `extraEnv` entries with the same `name`.

 ```yaml
 processingEngine: